k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 The Broadway Debug process *learns* the Schema of an Actor's arguments and can suggest how to update it based on a parameter's value.

-1. When debugging an Actor, the parameter port turns red:
+1. When debugging an Actor, the parameter port turns red indicating that the Schema needs to be updated:

    <img src="images/debug_update_schema.png"  />